brillout/wildcard-api/docs/readme.template.md

   const user = await getLoggedUser(this.headers); // We talk about `this` later.

   if( !user ) {
     // The user is not logged-in.
-    // We abort.
+We abort.
     // (This is basically how you define permissions with Wildcard
     // which we will talk more about later.) return;
   }

-  // With an ORM/ODM:
+  // With an ORM:
   const newTodo = new Todo({text, authorId: user.id});
   await newTodo.save();
   /* Or with SQL: